TehilaFavourite/Zeta-NFT-staking-contract/README.md

     function withdrawReward(uint256 _assetPID, uint256 amount) public {
         <!--
-         Use the _assetPID to get user information from storage, check to see if user staked any token if not throw an error, calculate user current rewards,
+         Use the _assetPID to get user information from storage, checks to see if user staked any token if not, it throws an error, calculate user current rewards,
-         check to see if input amount is greater that reward generated if not trow an error, initiate a transfer of amount to user.
+         if input amount is greater that reward generated, it throws an error, initiate a transfer of amount to user.
         -->
     }